 Body.
 In keeping with the "Plain English Initiative," which implements the requirements of SECY-99-070, “Implementation Plan for the Public Communications Initiative (DSI-14)," ‘the body of the letter should discuss the most important topics first.”

-The cover letter is written to transmit the inspection report to the ’s management, and to deliver the “big picture” message regarding the it is the highest-level document, it does not need to (and normally won’t) detail all the items or the inspection procedures used.
+The cover letter is written to transmit the inspection report to the permit holder’s management, and to deliver the “big picture” message regarding the inspection.
+Because it is the highest-level document, it does not need to (and normally won’t) detail all the items inspected, or the inspection procedures used.
 It will note the areas covered by the inspection.

 The tone of the cover letter must have a correct balance.
-The NRC focuses on issues.
-If a performed some activity 100 times, and succeeded 99 times, we will be most interested in the single failure.
-That does not mean that the cover letter will make it appear that the rarely succeeded.
-The safety and regulatory significance of any failure will be a primary consideration, above and beyond the numerical frequency of failure compared to success.
+The NRC focuses on quality issues.
+If a permit holder performed some activity 100 times, and succeeded 99 times, we will be most interested in the single failure.
+That does not mean that the cover letter will make it appear that the permit holder rarely succeeded in producing quality work.
+The safety and regulatory significance of any permit holder failure will be a primary consideration, above and beyond the numerical frequency of failure compared to success.

 The cover letter must always be consistent with the inspection report.
-In addition, it must be consistent with the information, which the inspector conveyed to managers at the exit meeting.
-If the inspector’s understanding of the facts, or the perspective on the nature or significance of our findings changes after the exit meeting, the NRC shall contact the and re-exit.
+In addition, it must be consistent with the information, which the inspector conveyed to permit holder managers at the exit meeting.
+If the inspector’s understanding of the facts, or the perspective on the nature or significance of our findings changes after the exit meeting, the NRC shall contact the permit holder and re-exit the inspection.
 There should never be any surprises in a cover letter to anyone who was present at the exit meeting.

 Lastly, the cover letter usually should not contain recommendations.
-There shouldn’t be any statements to the effect, “The needs to....” or, “The should....”
-If the is not meeting safety or regulatory requirements, the statements should clearly show those facts.
-If the NRC believes that a cannot ensure the safety of its activities, then an Order or some similar official action may be appropriate.
-Guiding decisionmaking through the use a cover letter to an inspection report is not the appropriate method for accomplishing this type of action.
+There shouldn’t be any statements to the effect, “The permit holder needs to....” or, “The permit holder should....”
+If the permit holder is not meeting safety or regulatory requirements, the statements should clearly show those facts.
+If the NRC believes that a permit holder cannot ensure the safety of its activities, then an Order or some similar official action may be appropriate.
+Guiding permit holder decision-making through the use of a cover letter to an inspection report is not the appropriate method for accomplishing this type of action.

 Closing.
 The final paragraph consists of standard legal language that varies depending on whether enforcement action is involved.